-If you own a business today, the chances are a big part of your marketing strategy is digital.
+If you own or are a marketing manager in a construction business today, the chances are a big part of your marketing strategy is digital.
 Consumers spend their time online.
-This is evident in retail with a whopping 87% of purchases being made online in the UK.
+This is evident in retail, with a whopping 87% of purchases being made online in the UK.

-When you’re growing business though, how do you prevent this from being overwhelming?
+When you’re growing a business, though, how do you prevent this from being overwhelming?
 How can you create a thorough and adaptable digital marketing strategy?

 Here are our top tips for developing a digital marketing strategy that works.